CoLRev-Environment/colrev/INSTRUCTIONS.md

   - When editing files with external applications or manually, a general recommendation is to save the file after a few changes and check the changes via `git status`.
   If it shows few changes, continue editing the files and check the `git status` before creating a commit.
   If git identifies changes in the whole file, check whether the formatting can be adjusted in the application (e.g., setting quoting defaults in LibreOffice or sort order in Jabref).
-  It is always possible to `git restore ...` the file and start over.
+  It is always possible to run `make reformat_bibliography`, or to `git restore ...` the file and start over.

 To ensure that the repository complies with this structure and to get information on the current progress of the review, execute
 ```